 If you haven’t tried making a Cobb Salad before, it’s worth it.
 Yes, it can take a little longer to cook and prep all the ingredients (like the chicken breast, boiled egg, and bacon), but when you combine them all together in this delicious salad, you won’t be disappointed.

-Here’s what’s included in my Cobb Salad:
+Here’s what’s included in the cobb salad:

 - Romaine lettuce